vidishsirdesai/projects/README.md

 to_categorical = ["land", "loggedin", "rootshell", "suattempted", "ishostlogin", "isguestlogin"]
 ```

-The above numerical columns have discrete values of 0 and 1, hence it is appropriate to visualize the frequency of the values in these columns after converting them to categorical data type.
+The above numerical columns have discrete values of 0 and 1, hence it is appropriate to visualize the frequency of the elements in these columns after converting them to categorical data type.

 ### Numerical columns
 ```